 When a peasant who has always produced enough for his needs becomes a day labourer working for a farmer; when the hierarchic order of guild production vanishes making way for the straightforward distinction between the capitalist and the wage-labourers he employs; when the former slave-owner engages his former slaves as paid workers, etc., then we find that what is happening is that production processes of varying social provenance have been transformed into capitalist production (1020).

-The transition from pre-capitalist to capitalist social relations is found in the productive lives of both direct producers and capitalist overseers.
+Formal subsumption occurs when “the labour process becomes the instrument of the valorization process” (1019).
+Capital discovers pre-capitalist forms and becomes their manager.
 During the actual working day, however, the logic of valorization has yet to impose its transformative potential, and the character of labour power remains essentially pre-capitalist in content.
-The skill and knowledge of how to produce remain in the worker.
-Under this condition, “the relation of capital/labour is marked by the hegemony of the knowledge of craftsman and of workers with a trade” (Vercellone 2007, 15).
-As a preliminary stage, Marx characterizes this in the “Manuscripts” as “the loss of the object,” or final product (Marx 1992, 235).
+The formal subsumption of labour to capital “does not itself imply a fundamental modification in the real nature of the labour process” (1021).
+Capital, in this instance, merely oversees the existing labour process, without fostering transformation.
+Under conditions of formal subsumption, “the relation of capital/labour is marked by the hegemony of the knowledge of craftsman and of workers with a trade” (Vercellone 2007, 15).
+As a preliminary stage, Marx characterizes this circumstance in the “1844 Manuscripts” as “the loss of the object,” or final product (Marx 1992, 235).

 The objective and subjective degradation of the worker follows from the first form of estrangement.
 They are consequences materialized in the processes of really subsumed labour, the subsequent stage of development.
 With this second stage, transformations begin in the labour process toward its intensification.
-The market logic of improvement is now impressed in productive methods.
+The market logic of improvement begins its imprint in productive methods.

-The social productive forces of labour, or the productive forces of directly social, socialized (i.e. collective) labour come into being through co-operation, division of labour within the workshop, the use of machinery, and in general the transformation of production by the conscious use of the sciences, of mechanics, chemistry, etc. for specific ends, technology, etc. and similarly, through the enormous increase of scale corresponding to such developments (Marx 1990b, 1024; emphasis in the original).
+The social productive forces of labour, or the productive forces of directly social, socialized (i.e. collective) labour come into being through co-operation, division of labour within the workshop, the use of machinery, and in general the transformation of production by the conscious use of the sciences, of mechanics, chemistry, etc. for specific ends, technology, etc. and similarly, through the enormous increase of scale corresponding to such developments (Marx 1990b, 1024).

-Under the real subsumption of labour to capital scientific study is directed toward production, specifically the areas of technological change and labour process.
-The objectification of workers, rooted in the wage relation, is expanded and intensified.
+Under the real subsumption of labour to capital, science is applied to production; specifically technological change augments the labour process.
+Through this process, the objectification of workers, rooted in the wage relation, is expanded and intensified.
 Industry is, for example, able to eschew the predominance of handicraft methods through mechanization, as Marx notes in Capital (Marx 1990, 504).
-Some four-plus decades later, F.W.
+F.W.
 Taylor (1911) makes a similar claim to the owners and managers of production, arguing in The Principles of Scientific Management that rule-of-thumb methods, directed by workers, can be displaced by the careful application of scientific study and calculation to labour process.
-The application of scientific management by capital allows for intensification of the working day, toward the realization of greater value, whereas increased profit within mere formally-subsumed production may only be generated by extending the working day.
-The real subsumption of labour to capital is thereby the objective form of an imperative that compels production processes toward improvement.
-Bertell Ollman makes a similar point when he writes that “it is man’s alienated relations to his activity, products of other men, as expressed in overt relations between things, that is the subject matter of Marx’s economics” (1971, 158).
+The application of science by capital allows for intensification of labour toward the accumulation of relative surplus value, whereas increased surplus value within mere formally-subsumed production may only be generated absolutely, by extending the length of the working day.
+The real subsumption of labour to capital is thereby the objective form of the valorization imperative that compels the production processes toward constant and continuous improvement.
+Capital “has one sole driving force, the drive to valorize itself, to create surplus-value, to make its constant part, the means of production, absorb the greatest possible amount of surplus labour” (Marx 1990, 342).